qxb3/iris/README.md

 - [x] `list` command
 - [x] Make a better and sensible command parsing
 - [x] Unrestrict id to just a string
-- [ ] A more sensible non-idiotic server response
+- [x] A more sensible non-idiotic server response (still idiotic but i have a vision now? idk)
 - [ ] Server response in different formats (json)
 - [ ] Make the thing an installable cli
 - [ ] Rust client crate